activisthandbook/activisthandbook/articles/communication.md

 -   [**Public speaking**](/communication/public-speaking) (not yet created): Learn how to give a speech during a protest.

+<dynamic-image imageid="b062102a-f35c-4c7a-3ee5-d3a3a9ce7d00" alt="Public speaking is scary...
+But if a frog can do it?"><p>Public speaking is scary...
+But if a frog can do it?, by <a target="_blank" href="https://edit.activisthandbook.org/author/tzmE91SnnrbJJXuvQNBl9rt6HK63">Joppe</a> | Generated using Dall-e</p></dynamic-image>

 ## Content creation

 -   **🎥** [**Videos**](/communication/videos): Learn how to record videos of your actions.